saxenashivang20/gfg/README.md

-These are all the Geeks for geeks wuestions done by me
+These are all the Geeks for geeks questions done by me